ashchen3/flex_workout_app/README.md

 # Flex - Personalized Workout Tracking App 🏋️‍♀️

-Flex is a powerful, user-friendly workout tracking app designed to make exercise tracking, program creation, and progress monitoring simple and efficient.
+Flex is a user-friendly workout tracking app designed to make exercise tracking, program creation, and progress monitoring simple and efficient.
 Whether you're a casual exerciser or a dedicated fitness enthusiast, Flex helps you track your workouts, manage routines, and achieve your fitness goals.

 ## Key Features